Ansgar Knauff

-Ansgar Knauff (born 10 January 2002) is a German professional footballer who plays as a right winger for club Eintracht Frankfurt.
+Ansgar Knauff (/de/; born 10 January 2002) is a German professional footballer who plays as a right winger for club Eintracht Frankfurt.

 Early life

-Knauff was born in Göttingen to a German mother and Ghanaian father, but raised by his single mother.
+Knauff was born in Göttingen to a German mother and a Ghanaian father, but raised by his single mother.

 Club career

 He began his youth career at hometown club SVG Göttingen, before joining Hannover 96's youth academy in 2015.
 A year later, he joined the Borussia Dortmund youth team, in which he played in the 2019–20 UEFA Youth League.
 In September 2020, he made his debut for Borussia Dortmund II in the fourth division of German football.
 During the 2020–21 Regionalliga West season, he appeared in 28 games for Dortmund II, scoring 9 goals.

 Borussia Dortmund

 Knauff signed his first professional contract with Borussia Dortmund on 25 November 2020, lasting until 2023.
 He made his first team debut on 8 December, coming on as a substitute in the 83rd minute for Thorgan Hazard in the 2020–21 UEFA Champions League match against Zenit Saint Petersburg.
 The away match finished as a 2–1 win for Dortmund.
 On 20 March 2021, he made his first appearance in the Bundesliga, coming on for Thomas Meunier in the 80th minute and providing the assist for a late equalizer in a 2-2 draw against Köln.
 He scored his first Bundesliga goal on 10 April, scoring the winning goal in a 3–2 victory against VfB Stuttgart.